PET HARBOR RESCUE & REFERRAL, INC.

 - Pet Harbor provides monthly flea and heartworm preventative.
 If you know the pet you are fostering is due and Pet Harbor administration has not mentioned it, it’s just forgotten.
 Please remind them in time to get you the meds.

 - Foster families are absolutely encouraged to update Pet Harbor with any information to add or delete to the animal’s biography and pictures and videos that will assist in the adoption promotion.

 - We encourage foster families to provide us with people who may be interested in adopting.
 However, that does not guarantee adoption.
-They have to go through the same adoption process everyones do.
+They have to go through the same adoption process adoptive applicants do.
 While we welcome private input from foster families, Pet Harbor’s board of directors renders all adoption decisions.

 - Foster families may refuse to accept a foster animal at any time.
 Animals available to be placed in foster care will be selected by Pet Harbor with input from the fostering family.
-Pet Harbor will attempt to make the best matches based on the foster family’s application and Pet Harbor’s knowledge of the foster family’s particular situation and knowledge of the dog or cat and the need.
+Pet Harbor will attempt to make the best matches based on the foster family’s application and Pet Harbor’s knowledge of the foster family’s particular situation and knowledge of the dog and the need.
 Once the foster family accepts a pet for fostering, it is expected that family will foster the pet until the pet is adopted.
 If an issue or problem arises, please notify Pet Harbor management right away for suggestions.

 - All animals placed in foster homes remain the property of Pet Harbor.
 Pet Harbor may remove the animal from the foster home at any time if the animal care is in question or the agreement is violated.

 - All materials (leash, collar, carrier, etc.) coming to the foster home with the animal remain the property of Pet Harbor.